Corporate Social Responsibility

 Our CSR journey started when we become a company in 1947, with the objective of strengthening Saskatchewan's economy through research and development.
 Through a diverse range of initiatives over the years, CSR has become embedded in our corporate strategy and continues to become more ingrained in our organizational culture.

-- Our revenues exceeded $70 million and we achieved more than $489 million in direct economic benefit to Saskatchewan.
-Since 2003, SRC’s economic and employment impacts in Saskatchewan have exceeded $9 billion.
+Our revenues exceeded $277 million and we achieved more than $1.2 billion in direct economic benefit to Saskatchewan.
+Since 2003, SRC’s economic and employment impacts in Saskatchewan have exceeded $13.6 billion

 inspiring the next generation